xueyuanj/human_PBS/README.md

 ##process.1000gn.sh is wrapper script that implements process.1000gn.bash and keep.only.popofinterest

-##Due to the size of the dataset, run process.1000gn.sh independently for each chromosome
+##Due to the large size of the dataset, run process.1000gn.sh independently for each chromosome

 ##Moreover, process.1000gn.bash splits the data into smaller files each containing 10000 lines.
 Then go through the files

+$bash process.1000gn.sh

+##
+#

 copy.file.bash
 process.1000gn.bash